Gara64/plugdb-api/README.md

 # Use it
 Import the .jar in your project if you need it as it is.

-The database schema can be changed by generating another QEPCozy.java The associated queries can be added in Tools_dmsp.java and called in Queries.java

 The public functions are :
 * plugInit(String serialPort)